yandex-cloud/docs/en/_qa/managed-postgresql/connection.md

 * Over the internet, if you configured public access for the appropriate host.
 You can only connect to these hosts over an SSL connection.
 * From {{ yandex-cloud }} virtual machines located in the same cloud network.
 If there is no public access to a host, connections from this type of virtual machine don't need to be over SSL.

-For more information, please see the [service documentation](../../managed-postgresql/operations/connect.md).
+For more information, see the [service documentation](../../managed-postgresql/operations/connect.md).

 #### How do I obtain an SSL certificate to connect to {{ mpg-name }} on Windows? {#get-ssl}